DavBfr/dart_pdf/printing/README.md

    <true/>
    ```

-5. If you want to manually set the PdfJs library version for the web, a small script
+5. If you want to manually set the Pdf.js library version for the web, a small script
    has to be added to your `web/index.html` file, just before `</head>`.
    Otherwise it is loaded automatically: